China warns U.S. to withdraw new sanctions or 'bear the consequences'

 "We hope that at least this step will send a signal of our seriousness and perhaps encourage others to think twice about their own engagement with the Russian defense and intelligence sectors," the administration official said.

-Alexander Smith reported from London, Abigail Williams reported from Washington, and Dawn Liu from Beijing.
+Alexander Smith reported from London, Abigail Williams from Washington, and Dawn Liu from Beijing.